Hou-dev/bios-programmer/README.md

 - CH341 Software

 **Tutorial**
-1.Prepare the nonworking motherboard
+1. Prepare the nonworking motherboard
-	1a.
-Remove the CMOS battery from the laptop motherboard 1b.
-Remove battery or remove the connection of battery if non removable 1c.
-Remove motherbord from laptop chasis (Optional)
+- Remove the CMOS battery from the laptop motherboard
+- Remove battery or remove the connection of battery if non removable
+- Remove motherbord from laptop chasis (Optional)

-2.Prepare the working computer
+2. Prepare the working computer
-	2a.
-Install the C341A drivers
+- Install the C341A drivers
+- Run the CH341A software

-3.Prepare CH341A
+3. Prepare CH341A
-	3a.
-Raise the arm of the device, it should be in the upright position
+- Raise the arm of the device, it should be in the upright position
+- Insert adapter with pins aligned closest to arm
+- Lower arm into the locked postion

+4. Plug in the USB from CH341A into the woking computer
+- Align clip on the the BIOS the chip on the broken laptop
+- Make sure the USB pluged in show two red led lights, this mean the connection is good.

+5. Look at the software window